Check Your Concrete Temperature and Test It for Optimal Strength With Fully Embedded Sensors

 Curious About How Maturity Can Help You Reduce Labor Costs?
 Learn More Here!

-Contact Giatec for Help
+Contact Giatec for Support

 Giatec Scientific Inc. provides continuous technical support for our SmartRock concrete maturity sensor.
 You can always get in touch with us when you need assistance with installing the sensors, collecting the data, and analyzing the test results.
 Giatec’s SmartRock is a unique sensor that can be easily used in various construction projects.